WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC23/WWDC23-10248-Analyze-hangs-with-Instruments.md

 [23]: WWDC23-10248-Screenshot_2023-06-10_at_14

-We still has a micro-hang.
+We still have a micro-hang.
 Let’s profile it on our iPad.

 ![][24]